-It’s also a good idea if you’re bargain-minded to shop for ornaments like these in the off season.
+If you’re bargain-minded, shop for ornaments like these during the off-season.
 Just as with modern Christmas decorations, the best deals on vintage ornaments can be found when they're not in peak demand for holiday decorating.

 Animals also bring in good sums.
-A rare Puss ‘n Boots glass ornament with chenille limbs could go for $800-1,000.
-A clip-on cat head ornament might fetch $300-400, while a kitten in a stocking ornament with a bright color scheme could sell for $200-300.
+A rare Puss ‘n Boots glass ornament with chenille limbs could go for $800 to $1,000.
+A clip-on cat head ornament might fetch $300 to $400, while a kitten in a stocking ornament with a bright color scheme could sell for $200 to $300.

-Other figurals shaped like birds, Indian chiefs, and airplanes with metal wheels can sell for $100-250 each, along with a host of other interesting shapes.
+Other figurals shaped like birds and airplanes with metal wheels can sell for $100 to $250 each, along with a host of other interesting shapes.

-If you’re looking to outfit a vintage style tree without spending a small fortune, there are some alternatives.
-Glass ball ornaments that don’t date back nearly as far as kugels will be the least expensive, and the easiest to find.
-For instance, an entire box of stenciled Shiny Brite ornaments dating to the 1940s through the '60s in excellent condition might sell for $50-60.
-If you shop around to find them one at a time, you’ll likely pay in the $5-10 range, or a bit more for rare or extra special examples.
+If you’re looking to outfit a vintage-style tree without spending a small fortune, there are some alternatives.
+Glass ball ornaments that don’t date back nearly as far as kugels will be the least expensive, as well as the easiest to find.
+For instance, an entire box of stenciled Shiny Brite ornaments dating to the 1940s through the '60s in excellent condition might sell for $50 to $60.
+If you shop around to find them one at a time, you’ll likely pay in the $5 to $10 range, or a bit more for rare or extra special examples.

-This lot of 30 vintage glass ornaments sold at Morphy Auctions for $270 (not including buyer’s premium) in September of 2011.
+This lot of 30 vintage glass ornaments sold at Morphy Auctions for $270 (not including buyer’s premium) in September 2011.
 Most are figurals in the form of grapes, cars, fish, and frogs with one unusual frog climbing a ladder example.
 At $9 each, the net auction price per piece, these can be considered a very good buy.
-Sold individually in an antique shop or at an antique show, they would likely bring $20-50 each or possibly more for the rarer examples in the lot.
+Sold individually in an antique shop or at an antique show, they would likely bring $20 to $50 each, or possibly more for the rarer examples in the lot.

-Some collectors will pay for an entire lot like this one to obtain a rare ornament.
+Some collectors will pay for an entire lot like this one to obtain one rare ornament.
 They then sell or trade the remainder of the lot to garner examples they covet.